lfsgroup/FeeWise-csharp-netcore/docs/PaymentsApi.md

 # **GetChannelPartnerPayments**
 > Payments GetChannelPartnerPayments (Guid? paymentId = null, Guid? artifactId = null, Guid? firmId = null, DateTime? since = null)

-Search for payments for the channel partner
+DEPRECATED use /transactions - Search for payments for the channel partner

 Search for payments for a channel partner..
 The filters supplied in the query params must *all* be met.
 The channel partner is derived from the PartnerAuth security context.